ProdatoAnalytics/jrs-rest-java-client/README.md

 ```
 Attribute name should not exist on the server and match with `name` field of `attribute` object, otherwise the attribute will be deleted.

-## Deleting Server Attributes
+### Deleting Server Attributes

-You can delete all server attributes.
+You can also delete all server attribute.
 ```java
         session
                 .attributesService()